Sustainability

 Quantitative integration

-In order to achieve full coverage via an integrated ESG approach for subfunds classified as Article 8 products under the SFDR, a quantitative integration approach is applied in addition to the qualitative integration approach.
-Quantitative in-house ESG analysis is based on the ESG ratings and scores of various recognised external providers.
+In order to achieve full coverage via an integrated ESG approach for subfunds classified as Article 8 products under the SFDR, a quantitative integration approach can be applied in addition to the qualitative integration approach.
+Quantitative in-house ESG analysis is based on the ESG ratings and scores of various recognised providers.
 A threshold value is defined for each provider, which is approved by the ESG committee.

 Under the quantitative ESG integration approach, Fisch chooses securities with at least a satisfactory rating or with a score in line with the defined threshold values.
 This also specifically includes cases where only individual ratings may be available.
-If the quantitative ESG analysis results in an unsatisfactory or inadequate rating, this investment is placed in the residual allocation.
-The residual allocation includes all investments assessed as being unsatisfactory based on a qualitative and/or quantitative ESG integration approach or those with an inadequate rating; the residual allocation is restricted to a specified proportion of the subfund.
+If the qualitative nor the quantitative ESG analysis results in a satisfactory rating, this investment is placed in the residual allocation.
+The residual allocation includes all investments assessed as being unsatisfactory based on a qualitative and/or quantitative ESG integration approach; the residual allocation is restricted to a specified proportion of the subfund.
 The residual allocation is assessed and monitored on an ongoing basis.

+All target funds must adhere to the strict Fisch exclusion criteria.
 For investments in target funds and ETFs, the SFDR classification is taken into account.
 Classification as an Article 8 or Article 9 product under the SFDR is considered adequate.
 Qualitative ESG analysis must be carried out if an SFDR classification is not available.
-Target funds and ETFs classified as Article 6 products under the SFDR or with a comparable qualitative assessment are included in the residual allocation.
-Target funds and ETFs must always adhere to a sector standard on sustainability (e.g. PRI) and take account of PAIs.
+Target funds and ETFs classified as Article 6 products under the SFDR or target funds not taking account of PAIs are included in the residual allocation.

 Specific ESG approach (FISCH Convertible Global Sustainable Fund, classified as an Article 8 product under the SFDR)